Kotzilla MCP Server

 Automated setup

 Register your app on the Kotzilla Platform and set up the SDK through a single prompt.
-The assistant reads your project structure (package name, app type), creates the app on the platform, generates kotzilla.json, updates the version catalog and Gradle plugin, and adds the monitoring() call to your Koin setup.
+The assistant reads your project structure (package name, app type), creates the app on the platform, generates kotzilla.json, updates the version catalog and Gradle plugin, and wires up SDK initialization.
+It detects whether your app uses Koin and sets it up accordingly, including apps on Hilt, Metro, Dagger, or manual DI.
+See Setup with Hilt, Metro, or manual DI.

 Performance and stability analysis